 This most recent production (June 2018) featured a musical reflection of America's Coasts and her Heartland as a dancer traveled from New York streets to Hollywood, passing through the family ranch in Colorado.
 Music selections included Gershwin, Copeland, and the Beach Boys!
 Full company and actors filled the stage!

-Seasons Americana This is a new ballet for CCYB's June 2016 perormance.
-It is based on Ragtime music and celebrates the spirit of the turn of the century in a village during WWI, depicting its joys and sorrows.
+This ballet is based on Ragtime music and celebrates the spirit of the turn of the century in a village during WWI, depicting its joys and sorrows.

-Nutcracker We've performed 8 seasons!
+We've performed 8 seasons!
 Tchaikovsky's classic music accompanies Drosselmeier's visit with magical toys, the prince, a rat king, a sugarplum fairy, and a kingdom of sweets.
 Our lavish production has allowed us to bring the talents of the lovely dancers from Pacific Ballet Academy and the Pasadena Civic Ballet to share the stage.
-Our 2014 production took place in the 1920s, giving CCYB performers a chance to expand their interpretations of this classic into another decade, and another production depicted past/present/future portrayals of the main character's, Clara's, experiences.
+One production took place in the 1920s, giving CCYB performers a chance to expand their interpretations of this classic into another decade, and another production depicted past/present/future portrayals of the main character's, Clara's, experiences.

 Pas de Quatre, a divertissement with no story line, was an instant, overwhelming success.
 The ballet was only danced five times by the original cast, but it was the talk of London.
 Pas de Quatre has been recast and performed many times since its debut.